raguay/TextBarScripts/README.md

 ## NotePad

 This is another example of using a node based web server to give information to the url view in TextBar.
-This is a 5 pages of notepad to switch back and forth.
-It currently doesn't have a history or undo feature.
-It will save the notes to a file in your home directory called `~/.notesjson`.
+This is a 9 pages of a notepad to switch back and forth.
+It will save the notes to a file in your home directory called `~/.notepad/.notesjson`.

-It has scripts that it keeps in the file `~/.scriptsjson`.
-You can select some text, press `<ctrl>-m`, select the script from the menu that pops up (the menu is scrollable to see all the scripts.
+It has built-in scripts and user defined scripts that are kept in the file `~/.notepad/.scriptsjson`.
+You can select some text, press `<meta>-m`, select the script from the menu that pops up (the menu is scrollable to see all the scripts.
 It also has a search box to narrow down the selections.
 You can then use up and down arrows to select one.), and that script will be executed.
 If you don't select some text first, the script is applied to all the text in the current note.
-It currently has 27 scripts.
+If the `insert` flag is set, it will insert the text to the cursor location.
+It currently has 36 scripts.
 Let me know if there is a script you really need!

-If you update the version of this script, you will have to remove the `~/.scriptsjson` to see the newly added scripts.
-I'm working on a way to add them without this step.

-There is a red button on the bottom for stopping the server.
-You can then restart the server by reloading the script.
-I use this all the time in the testing of new features.
+It also has a built-in Script Editor that you can use to create your own scripts.
+Press `<meta>-e` and you will be given the Script Editor.
+Press it again, and you will be back to the notes.
+You save the script by pressing the `Save` button or by pressing `<meta>-s`.
+Saving puts you back in the notes page.
+You can re-edit an existing user script by pressing `<meta>-m` (yes, I'm reusing the exact same code for the script menu in the notes page).
+Pressing `Delete` or `<ctrl>-x` will delete the script and give you a blank script.
+See the section below for details on making scripts.

 You have to have node.js installed on your system to run this script.
 The easiest way for that is by installing it with [Homebrew](http://brew.sh).